ebruchez/ebruchez.github.io/_posts/2024-06-29-restoring-yost-20.md

 ![Close-up on cleaned keys](/assets/posts/yost20/IMG_6310.jpg){:standalone}

 I also removed the tab keys for cleaning.
-I tried to remove the underlying panel, but it seemed like other parts were attached to it and tht it would be trouble to go further.
+I tried to remove the underlying panel, but it seemed like other parts were attached to it and that it would be trouble to go further.
 So I cleaned it in place, which is not exactly ideal but got me most of the way.

 ![The tab keys holes and underlying panel](/assets/posts/yost20/IMG_4549.jpg){:standalone}